AdrienKuhn/spotify-cli/README.md

   --help                          Show this message and exit.

 Commands:
-  artists  Use this command to manage artists
+  artists    Use this command to manage artists playlists  Use this command to manage playlists
 ```

 ## Examples